The Dead Don't Die (2019 film): Critical response

 Alex Leininger of PopMatters wrote "It's a curious film, one that acknowledges the end of the world blatantly without once forgetting to be steadfastly, almost dementedly, silly.
 It's a smart if minor work from a masterfully innovative director."
 In a review for The New York Times, A. O. Scott wrote that "The Dead Don't Die respects the horror genre without really committing to it."

 Todd McCarthy, writing for The Hollywood Reporter, said of the film "At times, the deadpan of Murray and Driver becomes, well, a bit deadening, and true wit is in short supply, even though the film remains amusing most of the way."

+Rotten Tomatoes lists the film on its 100 Best Zombie Movies, Ranked by Tomatometer.

+Kaurismäki reference

+Jim Jarmusch is friends with Finnish film director Aki Kaurismäki, and the two often include references to films of each other.
+In Kaurismäki's Fallen Leaves (2023), the two main characters go on a date in an art cinema to watch The Dead Don't Die.